 Maybe you don’t.
 You don’t if rolling too fast could freak you out.

 Taller rollerblade wheels not only roll quicker but also raise your center of gravity.
 It’s like you’re blading on stilettos.
 And that means you’re going to have to grapple with worse balance.
-So, decide what you need more of: speed or stability and safety.
+So, decide what you need more: speed or stability and safety.

 Choose the Right Rollerblade Wheel Profile